piratewebsite/piratesocial/README.md

 Social media shouldn't be owned by a single company, run for profit, or subject to the whims of any one platform. **Pirate Social** is the fix — a completely independent, decentralized social network built on RSS where **every user owns their own website and content**.

 Each user gets a free static site deployed on GitHub Pages, Netlify, or Vercel.
-Sites discover and connect with each other through standard RSS feeds and a shared hub.
+Sites discover and connect with each other through standard RSS feeds and a shared network.
 No algorithms.
 No ads.
 No corporate overlord.
 If a platform disappears tomorrow, your content stays right where it is — on your site, under your control.

-Built on the foundation of [PIRATE CMS](https://github.com/piratewebsite/pirate), Pirate Social adds a full social layer: follows, likes, comments, real-time notifications, Bluesky cross-posting, YouTube playlists, RSS feed aggregation, and more.
+Built on top of the latest open source tools, Pirate Social adds a full social layer: follows, likes, comments, real-time notifications, Bluesky cross-posting, YouTube playlists, RSS feed aggregation, and more.

 <p align="center"><strong>Deploy free on GitHub Pages, Netlify, or Vercel</strong></p>

 ## How It Works

 Every user runs their own independent website.
-The Pirate Social Hub connects these sites into a network using RSS — the same open standard that's powered the web for decades.
-Your site publishes an RSS feed, the hub aggregates feeds from everyone in the network, and you get a social timeline without giving up ownership of anything.
+Pirate Social connects these sites into a network using RSS — the same open standard that's powered the web for decades.
+Your site publishes an RSS feed, Pirate Social aggregates feeds from everyone in the network, and you get a social timeline without giving up ownership of anything.

 ```
         ┌─────────────┐     ┌─────────────┐     ┌─────────────┐